olegznv/iOS-app-examples/README.md

 # iOS app examples

+This repo is a portfolio to showcase my development experience.
+It contains two simple applications:

-"Guess the Flag" is a guessing game: you get a flag and need to guess which country it corresponds to.
+* "Guess the Flag" is a guessing game: you are given a flag and have to guess which country it belongs to.

-"Length Converter" allows you to convert length values from the metric system to the imperial and vice versa.
+* "Length Converter" allows you to convert length values from the metric system to the imperial system and vice versa.